 - (a) Banners-shall conform to the following standards: - (1) Each banner shall not exceed twenty-four (24) square feet; - (2) Each banner must be individually attached to poles, mast arms, or other structures; - (3) No more than two (2) banners shall be displayed on any lot at one (1) time; and - (4) All banners must be maintained in good condition as provided for flags in Sec.
-20-66. - (5) No banner shall be displayed for more than fourteen (14) days, with no more than six (6) three (3) such fourteen (14) day periods being permitted per calendar year per lot. - (b) Pole banners: - (1) Pole banners shall require a permit as detailed in this ordinance.
-Permits shall be issued only for events located in the City. - (2) The requesting organization will pay to design, fabricate, install and remove pole banners.
+20-66. - (5) No banner shall be displayed for more than fourteen (14) days, with no more than six (6) three (3) such fourteen (14) day periods being permitted per calendar year per lot.

+(b) Pole banners:

+- (1) Pole banners shall require a permit as detailed in this ordinance.
+Permits shall be issued only for events located in the City. - (2) The requesting organization will pay to design, fabricate, install and remove pole banners. - (3) Size.
-- (3)Size.
 Removable pole banners shall measure 30 inches wide by 72 inches high when measured flat, and shall incorporate a pocket on bottom and top to accommodate pole brackets.
 Vertical orientation of the rectangle shall be 72 inches with 30 inch width at top and bottom in use.
-Bottom bracket is to be located nine (9) feet above grade.
-Ouality.
-Pole banners shall be fabricated using vinyl or canvas.
-(4)(5)Number and locations.
-The City shall approve locations for pole banners and shall maintain (a) a map detailing approved pole banner locations.
-No more than twenty-four (24) pole banners shall be erected for each $(\mathbf{b})$ event.
-Duration and installation.
-(6)The City shall qualify companies authorized to install pole banners. (a) - (b) Pole banners shall be erected no more than four (4) weeks prior to the beginning date of the event and shall be removed no later than one (1) week after the event ends. - (c) An organization wishing to erect pole banners to announce a public event shall submit a request in writing indicating the name of the organization, date(s) and time of the event, location of the utility poles to be used, and company that will attach and remove the banners.
+Bottom bracket is to be located nine (9) feet above grade. - (4) Quality.
+Pole banners shall be fabricated using vinyl or canvas. - (5) Number and locations. - a.
+The City shall approve locations for pole banners and shall maintain a map detailing approved pole banner locations. - b.
+No more than twenty-four (24) pole banners shall be erected for each event. - (6) Duration and installation.

-(c) Sandwich or menu boards:

-- (1) Each sandwich board shall not exceed three (3) feet wide x five (5) feet tall. - (2) Each board must be located within 10' of the pedestrian entrance to which the board relates; - (3) Such a board may be utilized only during the hours of operation of the store or entity using it and shall be removed during the hours it is closed. - (d) For any institutional use, 18 temporary signs during any calendar year provided said signs do not have any balloons, streamers, pennants or similar items attached; are not illuminated; shall be placed no closer than 10' from the back of any curb or outside of public right-of-way, whichever is greater; shall not exceed a size of 5' by 6' (including supports); and shall be erected for no more than 30 days, which must be consecutive.

-- (e) For nonresidential property which contains multiple tenants, such as a shopping center, the center shall be allowed to erect no more than 4 temporary signs per tenant per year, and then subject to the requirements of $\S$ (B)(4) above. - (f) Directional signs, provided such signs do not exceed four square feet in size and 30 inches in height (including supporting stakes, poles and structures); are located within two (2) miles of property to which they relate; are limited to no more than two signs at any given 4-way intersection (one at a "T" intersection); and shall be removed no later than one (1) day following the last day of event, (which removal must include removal of the sign face, the sign structure and all supporting elements such as supporting poles or stakes). - (g) During a political election, between the date of qualification and final determination on each ballot issue or candidate, any lot may display an unlimited number of standard political signs as defined in Article I, Section 2 of this Chapter. - (h) Under no circumstances shall any temporary sign be located so as to block the view of permanent sign or so as to create a safety hazard. - (i) Under no circumstances shall a temporary sign exceed the size of any permanent sign relating to the same user.
+- a.
+The City shall qualify companies authorized to install pole banners. - b.
+Pole banners shall be erected no more than four (4) weeks prior to the beginning date of the event and shall be removed no later than one (1) week after the event ends. - c.
+An organization wishing to erect pole banners shall submit a request in writing indicating the name of the organization, date(s) and time of the event, location of the utility poles to be used, and company that will attach and remove the banners. - (c) Sandwich or menu boards: - (1) Each sandwich board shall not exceed three (3) feet wide by five (5) feet tall. - (2) Each board must be located within 10 feet of the pedestrian entrance to which the board relates; - (3) Such a board may be utilized only during the hours of operation of the store or entity using it and shall be removed during the hours it is closed. - (4) Sandwich or menu boards are limited to one per tenant space. - (d) For any institutional use, 15 temporary signs during any calendar year provided said signs do not have any balloons, streamers, pennants or similar items attached; are not illuminated; shall be placed no closer than 10 feet from the back of any curb or outside of public right-of-way, whichever is greater; shall not exceed a size of 5 feet by 6 feet (including supports); and shall be erected for no more than 30 days, which must be consecutive. - (e) During a political election, between the date of qualification and final determination on each ballot issue or candidate, any lot may display an unlimited number of standard informational signs as defined in Section 20-3 of this Chapter. - (ef) Under no circumstances shall any temporary sign be located so as to block the view of permanent sign or so as to create a safety hazard. - (gf) Under no circumstances shall a temporary sign exceed the size of any permanent sign relating to the same user.